SreeKumarCr7/thor-signia/README.md

 The application uses multiple layers of storage to ensure data is not lost:

 1. **PostgreSQL Database**:
-   - In development: Local SQLite database
+   - In development: Fallback to local SQLite database if PostgreSQL not configured
    - In production: Railway PostgreSQL database

 2. **Email Notifications**: